JackDougherty/jack-site/_pages/educ309.md

 - Work on completing 3 interviews and writing transcripts before the end of the day

 ### Thur Oct 17: How to Interpret Patterns Across Multiple Interviews
-- Full set of clean & masked interview transcripts to come on <http://moodle.trincoll.edu>
+- All 30 masked interview transcripts at <http://moodle.trincoll.edu>
+- Together: create a grid to organize our transcripts by category
 - [Interview Coding Sheet](https://docs.google.com/spreadsheets/d/1nE42wcfAcPPazK0Epk7SlfptrdgACKXk1luR4f8Giz0)
-- Assign Individual essay on interpreting patterns across our interviews, no more than 2000 words, due ___
 - Thematic coding analysis workshop in class
+- Assign short essay #6: Make two insightful evidence-based arguments (one long paragraph each) about our interview data, due MONDAY Oct 21st by 9pm via blind review
+- Feedback on the Frog Hollow NRZ meeting

 ### Tues Oct 22: Making Persuasive Arguments with Supporting Evidence
 - workshop in class
+- Assign Individual essay on interpreting patterns across our interviews, no more than 2000 words, due AFTER Oct 31st

 ### Thur Oct 24
 - Secondary source readings to compare with our findings, TBA